-The purpose of CYRUS is to create an intellectual atmosphere for scholars and practitioners to engage in educational activity and generate theoretical and applied knowledge in management sciences, economic development and sustainable growth, and related disciplines applicable to the Middle East, Central Asia, and North Africa.
-It will also provide educational services and training to individuals and organizations in the aforementioned regions to understand the regions and advance their goals and objectives.
-CYRUS is an educational, scientific, and non-profit tax deductible organization.
+The purpose of CIK is to create an intellectual atmosphere for scholars and practitioners to engage in educational activity and generate theoretical and applied knowledge in management sciences, economic development and sustainable growth, and related disciplines globally.
+It will also provide educational services and training to individuals and organizations to advance their goals and objectives.
+CIK is an educational, scientific, and non-profit tax deductible organization.
 It is a secular and nonpartisan organization.

-CYRUS intends to create an intellectual atmosphere for scholars and practitioners to create theoretical and applied knowledge on management sciences and economic development and growth, and related disciplines.
+CIK intends to create an intellectual atmosphere for scholars and practitioners to create theoretical and applied knowledge on management sciences, economic development, and related disciplines.

-CYRUS offers educational development programs and services to help individuals and organizations to understand the regions and advance their goals and objectives.
+CIK offers educational development programs and services to help individuals and organizations to advance their goals and objectives.

 Passion: We are enthusiastic and passionate in advancing knowledge.
-Our goal is to enrich human resource strengths and potential growth.
+Our goal is to enrich human resource strengths and potential growth.8

 Commitment: We live by strong commitment to create an institute that strives in supporting scholars, businesses, and organizations to succeed.